Sakshamnayyar/Mindbridge/backend/VOICE_SETUP.md

 ## The Network Error Issue

 The "network" error happens because:
-1. Chrome's Web Speech API requires internet connection to Google's servers
+1. Chrome's Web Speech API requires inernet connection to Google's servers
 2. It needs HTTPS (not HTTP) for security
 3. Browser extensions can interfere